 I am pleased to invite our stockholders to the 2020 annual meeting of stockholders of HMS Income Fund, Inc (the "Company").
-The annual meeting will be held [at the Williams Tower Conference Center, Level 2 - Uptown Room, 2800 Post Oak Boulevard, Houston, Texas 77056] at [], Central Time, on [], 2020.
+The annual meeting will be held at the Williams Tower Conference Center, Level 2 - Uptown Room, 2800 Post Oak Boulevard, Houston, Texas 77056 at 9:00 AM, Central Time, on October 9, 2020.

-As discussed in more detail in the accompanying proxy statement, HMS Adviser LP ("HMS Adviser"), a wholly owned affiliate of Hines Interests Limited Partnership ("Hines") and our current investment adviser, has entered into an asset purchase agreement dated as of June 26, 2020 (the "Purchase Agreement"), with MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street") and our current sub-adviser, Main Street (solely for the purposes set forth in the Purchase Agreement).
+As discussed in more detail in the accompanying proxy statement, HMS Adviser LP ("HMS Adviser"), a wholly owned affiliate of Hines Interests Limited Partnership ("Hines") and our current investment adviser, has entered into an asset purchase agreement, dated as of June 26, 2020 (the "Purchase Agreement"), with MSC Adviser I, LLC ("MSC Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street") and our current sub-adviser, Main Street (solely for the purposes set forth in the Purchase Agreement).
 The closing of the transactions contemplated by the Purchase Agreement (collectively, the "Transaction") would result in an assignment for purposes of the Investment Company Act of 1940, as amended (the "1940 Act"), of the current investment advisory agreement between the Company and HMS Adviser (the "Current Investment Advisory Agreement") and, as a result, its immediate termination.
-Because the sub-advisory agreement pursuant to which MSC Adviser provides investment sub-advisory Agreement, would result in a provision stating that it will terminate upon the termination of the Current Investment Advisory Agreement, the Sub-Advisory Agreement would terminate at such time as well.
+Because the sub-advisory agreement pursuant to which MSC Adviser provides investment sub-advisory services to the Company (the "Sub-Advisory Agreement") contains a provision stating that it will terminate upon the termination of the Current Investment Advisory Agreement Advisory Agreement, and even the Sub-Advisory Agreement, would terminate at such time as well.